r-owen/base_loom_server/docs/index.md

 To clear out the pattern menu (which may become cluttered over time), select "Clear Recents", the last item in the pattern menu.
 This clears out information for all patterns except the current pattern.

-You can also restart the loom server with the **--reset-db** command-line argument.
-This can be useful if upgrading to a new version of the loom software that has an incompatible database format.

 ## Multiple Connections